dvhar/robot/ProgrammersGuide.md

 How to Download Choregraphe:
 1. In order to download Choregraphe, Nao has to be registered.
 2. Go to http://doc.aldebaran.com/2-4/dev/community_software.html#retrieving-software
-3. Click the link in step 2.
-4. You will need the above email and password to access the download. *******DID WE USE THE SAME USERNAME AND PASSWORD TO REGISTER??
-5. Follow the directions to download the program.
+3. Follow the directions to download the program.
-6. When you're able to open it, it will ask for an activation code.
+4. When you're able to open it, it will ask for an activation code.
-    -copy and paste the activation code:
+    -copy and paste the activation code: 654e-4564-153c-6518-2f44-7562-206e-4c60-5f47-5f45

-7. After you type in the activation code, you will be on the home page of the Choregraphe application.
+5. After you type in the activation code, you will be on the home page of the Choregraphe application.

 How to do a Basic Choregraphe project:
 1. Open your choregraphe application